aspose-cells-cloud/Aspose.Cells-Products/cells/en/nodejs/saveas/csv-to-ods/_index.md

 ---
-title: Save CSV as ODS API for NodeJS
+title: Save CSV as ODS using NodeJS
-description: Using Aspose.Cells Cloud SDK for NodeJS to save CSV format file as ODS format file.
+description: Utilizing Aspose.Cells Cloud SDK for NodeJS to save CSV format file as ODS format file.
-url: /nodejs/saveas/csv-to-ods/

 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
-{{< blocks/products/cells/cells-cloud-upper-banner h1="NodeJS API to save CSV as ODS" h2="NodeJS library to save CSV as ODS" p="Use Cells SaveAs REST API to create customized spreadsheet workflows in NodeJS.
+{{< blocks/products/cells/cells-cloud-upper-banner h1="Save CSV as ODS" h2="NodeJS library for saving CSV as ODS" p="Use SaveAs API of Cells Cloud to create customized spreadsheet workflows in NodeJS.
 This is a professional solution to save CSV as ODS and other document formats online using NodeJS." urlsection="saveas/csv-to-ods/" >}}
 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/cells/cells-cloud-section isGrey="true"  title="Save a CSV file as ODS in NodeJS" >}}